nitrictech/docs/docs/guides/serverless-rest-api-example.md

 ## What we'll be doing

-1. Use Nitric to create an API to create and update profiles
+1. Use Nitric & Python to create an API to create and update profiles
 2. Create handlers for the following API operations

 | **Method** | **Route**      | **Description**                  |